upcmd/updocs-content/logs/c0117_vvvvv.md

     {{.loopitem}}
     ~~SubStep1: [print:  ]
     item3
+    --Step3: [
-    --Step3: [step3: demo use both loopitem in same context the dvar parentLoopItem will map the value of parent loopitem ]
+    step3demo use both loopitem in same context the dvar parentLoopItem will map the value of parent loopitem ]
     {
       Name: "step3",
       Do: {